Save for retirement together

-You may be eligible to pay up to 85% of your before-tax contributions into your partner’s super instead of yours.
+You may be eligible to pay up to 85% of your before-tax contributions into your partner’s super fund account instead of yours.

 To do this, your partner must be aged under 65 or under their preservation age.
 If they’re over their preservation age but under age 65 they must not be permanently retired.

 salary sacrifice contributions

 contributions for which you’ve claimed a tax deduction.